henryleemr/henryleemr.github.io/README.md

 # henryleemr.github.io

-# A mini project to create my own website
+# -A mini project for my own online profile
+# -See also henryleemr.blogspot.com (BLOG), henryleemr.com and henroo.henryleemr.com (deprecated)